chromaui/chromatic-docs/collaborators.md

 By default, published Storybooks on Chromatic are private.
 They can only be accessed by collaborators who are signed in to Chromatic and have permission to view components and builds.

 When you set Storybook visibility to public, it will be accessible to visitors without signing in.
 Anyone with a link can access.
-Your Chromatic library, tests, and settings will remain private.
+Your private information like Chromatic library, tests, settings, Git provider, and any associated metadata will remain private.
+A public Storybook only shares information that is contained in that Storybook.

 ![Project manage page Storybook visibility](img/collaborators-visibility.png)